About the blog

 Make Wealth History is an exploration of sustainable living in the real world.
 The lifestyle of the western world is unsustainable – environmentally, economically, and socially.
 We are living beyond our means, and sharing the earth’s resources unequally.
 To restore some balance, we need to learn to use less, want less, and be more generous.

-That’s a tall order, especially in an economic system that is based on the idea of constant growth, so we’re looking out for good ideas, wherever they may be found.
+That’s a tall order, especially in an economic system that is based on the idea of constant growth, so I write about good ideas, wherever they may be found.

 The title of the blog is provocative, so I ought to mention that I’m not actually advocating the end of wealth.
 What actually needs to happen is a re-defining of wealth – away from meaningless accumulation, and towards a broader understanding of what makes life really worth living.